koonweee/simplefin-api/README.md

-# SimpleFIN API TypeScript Client
+# SimpleFIN API TypeScript Client & Types

 A (unofficial) TypeScript wrapper for the SimpleFIN API that provides type-safe access to SimpleFIN's financial data aggregation services.
 This client implements the [SimpleFIN Protocol](https://www.simplefin.org/protocol.html).